vidaxl-com/cowlog/README.md

 # Cowlog

 Cowlog is made for developers, helping them to get relevant information about the state of the application, in other terms debugging their application.
+At the moment it provides you a flexible logging tool.
+It is easy to add cowlog to your project.

 A library that helps you identify your debug message quickly on the console output.
-The project is meant to be used solely in a nodejs environment unless there will e a usecase to use it in the browser as well.
+The project is meant to be used solely in a nodejs environment unless there will e a usecase to use it in the browser as well. git@github.com:tothimre/cowlog.git

 ## Motivation